 The design of a product is not a matter of taste.
 There must be a strategic vision that provides focus, that delineates a user group and clearly solves a problem.
-We help you build a solid strategy for meaningful products.
+We help you build a visionary strategy for meaningful products.
 Products that support your company's reason of existance.

 Non-democraticWe believe that develompent of new products should be non-democratic.
 It should be based on vision and strategy.
 A democratic decision making process in a commission would lead to products that everyone likes a bit, non-remarkable products that most likely will not perform well in the market.

 We develop one concept, the best.Unlike the more traditional product design firms, we offer our clients only one developed concept.
 We have a good reason for doing so.
 By involving you deeply with ‘look-in-the- kitchen’ sessions, we choose the best strategic direction together, based on mockups, testing, and a solid design strategy.

 Instead of fully developing three or more concepts, from which only one will be chosen, we use our resources effectively to develop only the best direction towards a developed concept.